 I loved Netflix.
 Then, the price of that love took a huge step forward – one that I could barely spare my heart to afford.
 Then, to make things worse, Netflix, with this higher-priced love, told me that a few of the things that I loved were too much of a burden to maintain, and so took them away from me forever.
 I dealt with this the best I could because, as I said, I loved Netflix.
 However, it wasn’t enough.
 A few years later into the relationship, Netflix did it again…she hiked the price of her love up without offering me anything for it.
 I was forced to say good bye…

 That’s when I turned my consolation efforts to Blockbuster – the first time.
 You see, I have gone back and forth between Netflix and Blockbuster, now, a 5th time in about 6 or 7 years.
 This last time is a little different.
 I’m ditching the discs.
 That’s right – streaming only service for me this time.
+I just found out about Steady IPTV, I get to watch all my favorite TV shows!
 The discs I don’t really need and Netflix’s streaming service has really taken off in the past couple of years.
 There’s tons of content on there – so much, in fact, that it has allowed us to discontinue talks of getting cable…at least for the time being.
 We primarily watched the ID channel and we have found that Netflix has hundreds of episodes for us to go through…months and months worth to keep us occupied.

 So, why did I leave Blockbuster?
 Well, it definitely was not foreseeable the first few months, but it was a rapid decline in services for me.

 - Most of the brick and mortar stores around me closed, so no unlimited trade-ins.